DBMoUK/addcertwhitelist/README.md

 pool, if one is in use.

+### VERY IMPORTANT NOTE:

+BEFORE UPGRADING TO PUPPET 3.7.2 - PLEASE ENSURE THAT ON ALL PUPPET MASTERS THAT WHITELISTING IS APPLIED TO - THE FOLLOWING CLASS IS APPLIED:

+puppet apply certwhitelist/tests/revert.pp

+This causes the template file /opt/puppet/share/puppet/modules/puppet_enterprise/templates/master/puppet_server/ca.conf.erb to be replaced with a copy of the original ca.conf.erb file prior to amendment by whitelisting.

+### IF YOU DO NOT APPLY: certwhitelist/tests/revert.pp PRIOR TO UPGRADING YOU *WILL* BREAK THE CONSOLDE IN PUPPET ENTERPRISE 3.7.2!

 ## Reference

-Class: addcertwhitelist/init.pp
+Class: certwhitelist/add.pp     # This class used to add cert FQDNs to whitelist.
+Class: certwhitelist/revert.pp  # This class used to revert changes prior to upgrade to Puppet Enterprise 3.7.2
+Class: certwhitelist/restart.pp # This class used internally to restart pe-puppetserver.

 ## Limitations

-This module tested with CentOS 6.5x64 / Puppet Enterprise 3.7.0
+This module tested with CentOS 6.5x64 / Puppet Enterprise 3.7.0/3.7.2.

 ## If you Upgrade Puppet Enterprise on your Puppet Master nodes, you must
 ## reapply this class post-upgrade to your Puppet Master nodes as the